 (c) Batt and blanket insulation shall be installed under HVAC platform to the full depth and rated R-value as specified on the Certificate of Compliance, without gaps or compression.
-If necessary,

-HVAC platform shall be raised to accommodate ceiling insulation.
+If necessary, HVAC platform shall be raised to accommodate ceiling insulation.

-RA3.5.3.3.5 Special Situations--Below Roof Deck Insulation
+RA3.5.3.3.5 Special Situations--Below Roof Deck Insulation (Vented and Unvented Attics)

-(a)Below roof deck insulation consisting of batts that nominally fill the cavity space between roof framing members shall be stapled, or supported with cabling, tension rods, or other support measures which maintain the batt uniformly against the roof deck with limited compression.
+(a) Below roof deck insulation consisting of batts that nominally fill the cavity space between roof framing members shall be stapled, or supported with cabling, tension rods, or other support measures which maintain the batt uniformly against the roof deck with limited compression.
 Batts with facing directed to the attic space shall be face stapled.
 Inset stapling of underside batts is not allowed.
-Batt supports shall be at intervals less than or equal to 16", and no further than 8" from the end of the batt.
+Batts supported with cabling, tension rods, or other methods supporting the batt from below shall be supported at intervals less than or equal to 16", and no further than 8" from the end of the batt.
+Batts that are directly stapled through the insulation material to the roof deck should maintain the batt uniformly against the roof deck with limited compression.

-(b) When the batt thickness nominally exceeds the depth of the roof framing members, fullwidth batts must be used and the batt shall be supported at the intervals described above, with supports that limit compression through the full width of the insulated cavity.
+(b) When the batt thickness nominally exceeds the depth of the roof framing members, fullwidth batts must be used and the batt shall be secured as described in (a).
 Full depth insulation coverage at the bottom of the roof framing member is not required as part of the QII inspection process.

-(c) Below deck batt or blanket insulation shall be installed in a manner that does not obstruct eave, ridge, or eyebrow vents to allow for adequate attic ventilation.
+(c) For vented attics, below deck batt or blanket insulation shall be installed in a manner that does not obstruct eave, ridge, or eyebrow vents to allow for adequate attic ventilation.
 The required net free ventilation area of all eave and roof vents shall be maintained.
 Eave vent baffles shall be installed to prevent air movement under or into the batt.